eugeneai/aquarium/README.md

     uwsgi_python --ini-paste deployment.ini

-the same in Arch Linux (Does not work now)
+the same in Arch Linux (Does not work now.
+It says, that the socket is not defined.)

+    uwsgi_python2 --ini-paste deployment.ini

 and point your browser (now the application is a stub, it does nothing):